Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Related Work

 Equipping robots with the desired skills has been the driving force in robotics research.
 In initial studies, controllers with precise mathematical representations were used.
 These representations were formed using the physics-based dynamic models of the environment and the kinematic models of the agents \cite{canny1990exact}.
 Although accurate in controlled settings and computationally less intense, the applicability of the precise models was limited in realistic scenarios.
 This is mainly due to their constrained flexibility in the kinodynamic space of the system, preventing the generalization of acquired skills into novel conditions.

-To create more flexible controllers, one popular LfD framework in recent years has been Dynamic Movement Primitives (DMP) \cite{schaal2005learning}.
-In DMPs, expert demonstrations of complex skills are encoded with a system of differential equations in the form of movement primitives.
+Movement Primitives (MP) formalism offers a compact and modular representation to create more flexible controllers.
+For example, in DMPs \cite{schaal2005learning}, expert demonstration of a complex skill is encoded with a system of differential equations in the form of MPs.
 DMPs can be queried upon modeling to generate motion trajectories from start to end.
 Also, when integrated with closed-loop feedback, DMPs are proven suitable for real-time control as they adapt to changes and perturbations in real-time, offering robust performance in many applications \cite{saveriano2023dynamic}.
-On the other hand, only a single trajectory can be encoded by the classical DMP formulation, indicating that variabilities inside demonstrations are not considered.
+However, only a single trajectory can be encoded by the classical DMP formulation, indicating that variabilities inside demonstrations are not considered.
+CNEPs, on the other hand, can encode distributions of trajectories.

 Probabilistic approaches have been proposed to address the abovementioned requirements by offering flexible and robust modeling mechanisms.
-In this respect, Gaussian Mixture Models (GMM) and Hidden Markov Models (HMM) have been used in several studies \cite{zeestraten2017approach, pehlivan2015dynamic,girgin2018associative} to capture the variability of the task by learning the distributions of the demonstration data.
+In this respect, Gaussian Mixture Models together with Gaussian Mixture Regression (GMM-GMR) and Hidden Markov Models (HMM) have been used in several studies \cite{zeestraten2017approach, pehlivan2015dynamic,girgin2018associative} to capture the variability of the task by learning the distributions of the demonstration data.
 The complexity of training and inference in HMMs increases as the dimensionality of the demonstrations increases, whereas variants of GMMs work well with high-dimensional data \cite{calinon2016tutorial}.
 Nonetheless, when the demonstration data of the task is sampled from a multimodal distribution, GMMs fail to select one of the modes.
 In contrast, state-transition probabilities of HMMs encode this information, enabling the synthesis of expert-like trajectories \cite{ugurcompliant}.
 The proposed {\shortName} addresses both of these issues.
 It utilizes multiple expert networks to handle multimodal data and can work with high-dimensional raw data coming directly from the sensors.